Jonas1312/knowledge-base/base/science-tech-maths/programming/dev-tools/docker/docker.md

   RUN apt-get install -y curl  # if we add a new package here, it will use the cached apt-get update.
   ```

+- The last instruction in the Dockerfile should be `CMD` or `ENTRYPOINT`.
+This is because the last instruction is the one that will be executed when the container starts.
+If you put `RUN` as the last instruction, it will be executed when the image is built, not when the container starts.
+- The last layer should be the app code.
+This is because the last layer will be the one ran by default.

 ## Build the image

 ```bash